bkulawska/flux-19/README.md

 ## 7. How to reproduce - step by step

 Flux requires repository to store its state, we will use this repository for that.
-We will follow guide from official flux docs<sup>[[8]](#9-httpsfluxcdiofluxgetstarted)</sup>.
-We will deploy a sample React app which we have containerized using Docker, we provide more details in the next section.
+We will follow guide from official flux docs<sup>[[8]](#9-httpsfluxcdiofluxgetstarted)</sup>and deploy a sample React app which we have containerized using Docker, we provide more details in the next section.

 Firstly we will need to create a github access token for this repository (TODO-how?).
-We will store this token in bash variable for further references.
+We can store this token in bash variable for further references.

 ```bash
 export GITHUB_TOKEN=<the-token-that-we-created>
 export GITHUB_USER=<owner-of-the-repository>
 ```

-Then we will need to create a cluster, we will be using AWS academy and Elastic Kubernetes Service (EKS), but any other type of cluster should work the same, for example one might use `kind`<sup>[[10]](#[10]https://kind.sigs.k8s.io/)</sup> project to setup the cluster locally.
+Then we will need to create a cluster, we will be using AWS academy and Elastic Kubernetes Service (EKS), but any other type of cluster should work the same, for example one might use `kind`<sup>[[10]](#[10]httpskindsigsk8sio)</sup> project to setup the cluster locally.

 To create a EKS cluster we will use Terraform, details are explained in the next section.
 Terraform files are stored in the [terraform directory in this repo](terraform/README.md).
 To use this run: